Use case

 Is NATS part of the documented distributed story?

 Yes.
-The public materials describe NATS-backed distributed execution and also document a NATS endpoint guide for teams already working with NATS in the workload itself.
+The documentation describes NATS-backed distributed execution and also includes a NATS endpoint guide for teams already working with NATS in the workload itself.

 What should I read after the distributed overview?